wp-plugins/nextgen-facebook/readme.txt

 * **Bugfixes**
 	* Fixed the social buttons CSS id to include only a single value (instead of two).
 * **Enhancements**
-	* Improved the 'Plugin Features' side metabox code.
+	* Improved the 'Plugin Features' side metabox code and display layout.
+	* Added the 'Enable Excerpt for Pages' and 'Enable Tags for Pages' Advanced options (enabled by default).

 = Version 7.6.4.2 =